 To be eligible for COBRA coverage on any grounds other than termination of employment or low hours, you or your dependents must provide notice of the qualifying event within 60 days.
-You or your dependents must notify Allied Fund Administrators LLC if you or any of your dependents will be losing coverage because of any of the following reasons:
+You or your dependents must notify the Plan Administration Office if you or any of your dependents will be losing coverage because of any of the following reasons:

-- a) your death; - b) your divorce or dissolution of your domestic partnership; - c) your child no longer qualifies as an eligible dependent, because he or she has reached age 26 or is no longer disabled; or - d) you have become eligible for Medicare.
+a) your death;

+- b) your divorce or dissolution of your domestic partnership; - c) your child no longer qualifies as an eligible dependent, due to age, which occurs at the end of the calendar year in which he or she turns age 26, or because he or she is no longer disabled; or - d) you have become eligible for Medicare.